survivejs/react-book/manuscript/03_webpack_and_react.md

 ![Hello React](images/react_01.png)

-Before moving on, this is a good chance to get rid of the old `component.js` file.
-It might be hanging around at `app` root.
+Before moving on, this is a good time to get rid of the old `component.js` file in the `app` root directory.

 ## Activating Hot Loading for Development